cfpdx-401JS-spring-2017/simple-database/README.md

-# Lab 2: Keeley Hammond
+# Lab 3: Keeley Hammond
+## INCOMPLETE: TO BE COMPLETED

 In this lab, we refactored our last lab and created three functions attached to a class (SimpleDb - get(), save(), and gatAll()) that we could then use to run tests.
 To do this, we: